virtualramblas/Longitudinal_AML/README.md

 The bulk Pediatric Leukemia Transcriptome raw data can be downloaded from [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE7757).
 The total size of the compressed data on disk is 7.54 GB.
 This dataset includes 28 patients data that has been measured at 3 different temporal states: DX (Diagnosis), REL (Relapse), REM (Remission).
 ## AML Code Execution
 Create a Python virtual environment with your tool of choice, activate it and then install the requirements listed in the ```requirements.txt``` file.
 MacOS users with Apple Silicon must install also the requirement listed in the ```requirements_mac.txt``` file to use hardware acceleration (recommended for LSTMs and Transformer training in particular).
 The end-to-end code is included in the ```AML Code.ipynb``` notebook (Jupyter, JupyterLab or VS Code with Jupyter notebook support installed is needed for running it).
+## PyTorch Version
+A PyTorch implementation of the Transformer code (and for the LSTM and BiLSTM next) can be found [here](https://github.com/virtualramblas/Longitudinal-AML-in-PyTorch).